 My short story, “The Mystery of Dunhill Jam” came in just under 1,000 words.
 The main character is a young female descendant of Sherlock Holmes.
 Miss Letty Holmes and her good friend and photographer, Dr. Watson, help a client discover the person who is responsible for the death of Dunhill Jam.

-4 TIPS FOR FICTION WRITERS
+4 TIPS FOR GOOD FEEDBACK

 by Heather Marie Schuldt